11/22/63: Publication

 The trade hardcover edition features a dust jacket that is a faux newspaper front page, with the front of the jacket featuring an article recounting the real historical event of Kennedy's assassination, and the back featuring an alternative history article speaking of the event as just a failed assassination attempt that Kennedy survives unscathed.
-The newspaper headlines were written by Stephen King.
+The newspaper headlines were written by King himself.
 In addition to the regular trade edition, Scribner produced a signed limited edition of 1,000 copies, 850 of which were made available for sale beginning on November 8, 2011 (ISBN 978-1-4516-6385-3).
 This edition features a different dust jacket, exclusive chapter-heading photos, and a DVD.
 Due to a website problem on November 8, most copies remained unsold and a drawing ran from November 10 to 11 to sell the remaining copies.
 There was also a limited edition of 700 published in the United Kingdom.
 It was a slipcased hardcover with deluxe binding, photographic endpapers, and a facsimile signature, and included a DVD.